 Elevator Going Down: At the end of the season 2 finale, Will and Alicia almost casually decide to resolve their WTWT and take a room at a hotel.
 Their elevator ride to the presidential suite starts off as an Uncomfortable Elevator Moment and gradually turns into this with every stop.

 Even Evil Has Loved Ones: "Waiting for the Knock" has one of the firm's biggest clients, drug dealer Lemond Bishop, under threat of arrest by the FBI, but he's more worried about what happens to his son if he goes to prison than prison itself.
 This continues to be true in other dealings: Bishop genuinely loves his son Dylan, but he is not a good man, up to and including having his own men gunned down on the mere suspicion of having turned on him ("The Line").
 Attempting to use Dylan against Lemond backfires horribly in "The Trial."

 Cary and Alicia do this at the end of Season 4 when they decide to leave Lockhart/Gardner and form a new firm with the other 4 year lawyers.

 A Fool for a Client: Stern tries to defend himself "through Alicia" from a DUI charge until she decides to take matters into her own hands.

 Fox News Liberal: Surprisingly averted.
-Kurt is an unabashed conservative who is an open admirer of Sarah Palin, something in stark contrast to the rest of the cast all implied or outright stated to be liberal Democrats.
+Kurt McVeigh is an unabashed conservative who is an open admirer of the Tea Party and Sarah Palin, something in stark contrast to the rest of the cast, all implied or outright stated to be liberal Democrats.
 The show keeps sympathy on his side by making him still a rather open minded guy who can get along with Diane, and very principled to the point where he won't give testimony in support of a client he believes to be guilty no matter how much he's paid.
 Diane and Kurt later develop a romantic relationship featuring what seems to be a private joke where she randomly name-drops Democratic topics like Obamacare just to annoy him, and they eventually marry.

 Friendship Moment: often and between many characters, but specifically Kalinda/Alicia and Diane/Will.
 Sometimes also Kalinda/Will and more recently Alicia/Cary.